pablosanjose/Quantica.jl/docs/src/manual.md

   Total sites : 1058
 ```

-We can also often omit constructing the `SiteSelector` altogether by passing the keywords directly
+We can also omit constructing the `SiteSelector` altogether by passing the keywords directly
 ```jldoctest
 julia> ls = lat[cells = n -> 0 <= n[1] <= 2 && abs(n[2]) < 3, sublats = :A]
 LatticeSlice{Float64,2,2} : collection of subcells for a 2D lattice in 2D space